andriiyaremenko/andriiyaremenko.github.io/index.md

 **Achievements:**
  * Helped transition team from Ruby to Golang
- * Developed [DI library](https://github.com/andriiyaremenko/tinysl) that is in core of team's Golang services
+ * Developed [DI library](https://github.com/andriiyaremenko/tinysl) that is at the core of team’s Golang services
  * Participated in developing shared common tools library

 **Technologies in-use:**